-- The State of Obesity: 2023 This report, published by Trust for America's Health, includes a special feature, a 20-year report anniversary retrospective. - USDA Food Access Research Atlas This atlas, published by the United States Department of Agriculture (USDA), is a search tool that provides a glimpse into a neighborhood or community's access to food stores that offer healthy and affordable food.
+- The State of Obesity: 2022 This report, published by Trust for America's Health, includes a special feature on food and nutrition insecurity. - USDA Food Access Research Atlas This atlas, published by the United States Department of Agriculture (USDA), is a search tool that provides a glimpse into a neighborhood or community's access to food stores that offer healthy and affordable food. - USDA Food and Nutrition Security: Access to food alone does not ensure that all Americans have consistent and equitable access to healthy, safe, affordable foods essential to optimal health and well-being.
+This web page discusses the USDA efforts to address food and nutrition security in the US.